When a website is protected by Cloudflare, there are several occasions when it will challenge visitor traffic:

 Challenges are not supported by Microsoft Internet Explorer.

 If your visitors encounter issues using a major browser besides Internet Explorer, they should upgrade their browser.

 If a visitor encounters a challenge, Cloudflare employees cannot remove that challenge.
 Only the website owner can configure their Cloudflare settings to stop the challenge being presented.

 When observing a Cloudflare Challenge page, a visitor could:

 - Request the website owner to allow their IP address.

 - Scan their computer for malicious programs (it may be infected).

-- Check their antivirus or firewall service to make sure it is not blocking access to the CAPTCHA image.
+- Check their antivirus or firewall service to make sure it is not blocking access to the challenge resources (for example, images).